California plans to be abortion sanctuary if Roe overturned

 The report recommends funding — including public spending — to support patients seeking abortion for travel expenses such as gas, lodging, transportation and child care.
 It asks lawmakers to reimburse abortion providers for services to those who can’t afford to pay — including those who travel to California from other states whose income is low enough that they would qualify for state-funded abortions under Medicaid if they lived there.

 It’s unclear about how many people would come to California for abortions if Roe v.
 Wade is overturned.
-But a recent report by the Guttmacher Institute, a research group that supports abortion rights, estimated about 1.3 million more women would drive to California to seek abortions.
-The institute predicts most of them would come from Arizona, which has a law on the books that would outlaw abortion once it becomes legal to do so.
+California does not collect or report abortion statistics.
+The Guttmacher Institute, a research group that supports abortion rights, said 132,680 abortions were performed in California in 2017, or about 15% of all abortions nationally.
+That number includes people from out of state as well as teenagers, who are not required to have their parents’ permission for an abortion in California.

+Planned Parenthood, which accounts for about half of California’s abortion clinics, said it served 7,000 people from other states last year.

-“That will definitely destabilize the abortion provider network,” said Fabiola Carrion, interim director for reproductive and sexual health at the National Health Law Program.
+A huge influx of people from other states “will definitely destabilize the abortion provider network,” said Fabiola Carrion, interim director for reproductive and sexual health at the national Health Law Program.
+She said out-of-state abortions would also likely be later term procedures, which are more complicated and expensive.

-That’s why the report asks lawmakers to give scholarships to medical students who pledge to offer abortion services in rural areas, help them pay off their student loans and assist with their monthly liability insurance premiums.
+The report asks lawmakers to help clinics increase their workforce to prepare for more patients by giving scholarships to medical students who pledge to offer abortion services in rural areas, help them pay off their student loans and assist with their monthly liability insurance premiums.

 “We’re looking at how to build capacity and build workforce,” said Jodi Hicks, CEO of Planned Parenthood Affiliates of California.
 “It will take a partnership and investment with the state.”